windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 * NEW Reset to default parameters button added.

 * NEW Fractional values for clicks/s parameter are supported.
 It allows you to click once in two seconds for example.

+This is a second mirror, source-only.
+[The main site is here](https://sourceforge.net/projects/fast-mouse-clicker-pro/) and (first mirror is here)[https://gitlab.com/mashanovedad/The-Fastest-Mouse-Clicker-for-Windows/].
+See them for binaries download.